swcarpentry/board/TaskForces/2017CarpentryCon/README.md

 [View the working google document](https://docs.google.com/document/d/1NzZiTsPMArUyZ2S-pblOZZ84a-xp23Zuu6IjD-YXIEg/edit) which includes our progress on above items.

+We use this [Etherpad](http://pad.software-carpentry.org/2017carpentrycontaskforce) for taking notes during meetings.
+After each meeting, notes will be archieved [here](./Minutes)

 ## Current Task Force Members
 - Alix Keener
 - Greg Wilson